LB1304/EWS/Example/README.md

 <h3>Out-of-sample forecast</h3>

-Per tutti e tre i modelli we compute the crisis probability for each sample unit in the test set and forecast the event of interest using the previously selected optimal cut-offs.
-A titolo d'esempio we report the standard evaluation metrics to assess the performance of out-of-sample forecast solo nel caso of the fixed-effects model.
+For all three models, we compute the crisis probabilities in the test set and forecast the event of interest based on the previously selected optimal cut-offs.
+As an example, we report the standard evaluation metrics for the fixed-effects model only.

 ```r
 PredProbCrisis.PL <- predict(ModEst.PL, newdata = Data.Test.1, type = "response")